Payment method:Cash, Paypal, Credit card

 JOE.
 'K. [He slows down, stopping at a corner and leans forward

-to see the Embassy gate visible down the street] Here?
+to see the Embassy gate visible down the street] "Here?"

 You will also have the opportunity to stand in the place where Joe Bradley and Princess Ann said their goodbyes and she then ran around the corner toward the embassy.

-Palazzo Barberini was built in 1633 on the land purchased by Maffeo Barberini who then became Pope Urban VIII
+Palazzo Barberini was built in 1633 on the land purchased by Maffeo Barberini who then became Pope Urban VIII.

-.
 The three well known architects who worked on the palace all had contributed their talents to the building of St Peter’s Basilica: Carlo Maderno, his nephew Francesco Borromini, and Gian Lorenzo Bernini.

-Today Palazzo Barberini houses the Galleria Nazionale d’Arte Antica, one of the most significant collections of priceless paintings in Italy including Raphael
+Today Palazzo Barberini houses the Galleria Nazionale d’Arte Antica, one of the most significant collections of priceless paintings in Italy including Raphael and Caravaggio.

 Just as Joe Bradely drove away from the palace after Princess Ann turned the corner, so shall we because now it’s time for lunch at a traditional restaurant or trattoria.

-ANN I've heard of a wonderful place for dancing on a boat.
+ANN: "I've heard of a wonderful place for dancing on a boat."

-JOE.
-Oh, you mean the barges down by Saint Angelo.
+JOE: "Oh, you mean the barges down by Saint Angelo."

-ANN Yes! couldn't we go over tonight?
+ANN: "Yes! couldn't we go over tonight?"

 Legend has it it was dedicated to Archangel Michael and became known as Castel Sant’Angelo because the archangel appeared above the mausoleum sheathing his sword signaling the end of the plague of 590.

-You will have the opportunity for a stroll around the outside of castle and its bridge, Ponte Sant’Angelo, that’s lined with 10 angels holding the passions of Christ, designed by Bernini.
+You will have the opportunity for a stroll around the outside of the castle and its bridge, Ponte Sant’Angelo, that’s lined with 10 angels holding the passions of Christ, designed by Bernini.

 Standing on the opposite side of the bridge you will have a marvelous glimpse of the area where the barge was located in the movie with the castle as the backdrop.

 Although not featured in Vacanze Romane, nearby is St Peter’s Basilica where you can stop in its awe-inspiring square to admire the largest church in Christendom, Bernini’s embracing colonnades and the Egyptian obelisk in the center.
-(St Peter’s Basilica was featured in Federico Fellini’s classic “La Dolce Vita”
+(St Peter’s Basilica was featured in Federico Fellini’s classic “La Dolce Vita”).

-ANN.
-Yes, and I'd like to sit at a sidewalk cafe; and look in shop windows; Have fun, and maybe some excitement.
-It doesn't seem much to you, does it?
+ANN: "Yes, and I'd like to sit at a sidewalk cafe; and look in shop windows; Have fun, and maybe some excitement.
+It doesn't seem much to you, does it?"

-From here you will continue your Roman Holiday to the Trevi Fountain
+From here you will continue your Roman Holiday to the Trevi Fountain.

-”.
 Here is where Joe Bradley got a lesson in not trying to borrow other tourists’ cameras.

 Be sure to toss a coin in the fountain to ensure another visit to Rome.
 Of course, all our returning guests have told us that it works!